Kassymkhan919/Synitheia/README.md

 1. User can log in
 2. User can check in on a habit
 3. User can create a new weekly habit goal
-   * User can sets date and time fr reminder to check in (??)
+   * User can set date and time for reminder to check in (??)
-   * User can scan physical calendar or import digital calendar
+   * User can scan physical calendar or import a digital calendar
-     * App shows when user can do the habit based on free time in calendar
+     * App shows when user can do the habit based on free time in Synitheia's calendar
 4. User can examine pre-existing habits
 5. User can visually see the streak of habits on calendar
 6. User can see and interact with communities and recently viewed posts